Heriberto-Juarez/Heriberto-Juarez/README.md

 ### Hi there 👋

-My name is Heriberto, Im 25 years old, and I am passionate about building technology and I always try to learn as much as possible because I think there is always something to improve and new knowledge gives us the capacity to accomplish that.
+My name is Heriberto, Im 25 years old (just a few days away from 26), and I am passionate about building technology and I always try to learn as much as possible because I think there is always something to improve and new knowledge gives us the capacity to accomplish that.

 🔭 I’m currently working on FullStack MERN apps.

-🌱 I currently completed a Flutter Course and I continue to learn it!
+🌱 I'm currently deepening my knowledge of AI and exploring its applications in my field.

 😄 Pronouns: He/Him